 - 4.1.
-Ensure that the program curriculum is structured to optimize resident educational experiences, the length of these experiences, and supervisory continuity.
-These educational experiences must include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events. - 4.2.
-Provide instruction and experience in pain management if applicable for the specialty, including recognition of the signs of substance use disorder.
+Ensure that the program curriculum is structured to optimize resident educational experiences, the length of these experiences, and supervisory continuity. - 4.2.
+Provide instruction and experience in pain management, if applicable, for the specialty, including recognition of the signs of addiction.